tatmanblue/Cogitatio/README.md

 1. Add/Edit posts
 2. Tag Posts with keywords
 3. Search for posts
+4. Contact form, contact management
-4. RSS Feed
+5. RSS Feed
-5. Sitemap builder using posts
+6. Sitemap builder using posts

 ## System Requirements at a glance